 184.108.40.206 Chair.
 The Nominations Committee Chair shall be appointed by the President.
 As required by the IEEE, the Chair shall be either the Past Past President of the Society or the immediate Past President of the Society with the following exceptions: (1) In the event of incapacity or conflict of interest, the most recent Chair shall serve.
 (2) In the case of extenuating circumstances, a different individual may be appointed as Chair.
 Such exceptions shall be noted in the AdCom meeting minutes of record.
 Chairs shall not be eligible for placement on the elected member AdCom ballot during their term of service.

 220.127.116.11 Membership.
 The Nominations Committee shall be reconstituted each year before May 15.

 18.104.22.168 Operations.
 Operations of the Nominations Committee shall be as specified elsewhere in these Bylaws.
 The Nominations Committee shall document its methods of operation in its official minutes.
-These minutes shall be communicated to the President and Secretary-Treasurer for inclusion in the permanent AdCom record maintained by the Executive Director.
+These minutes shall be communicated to the President and Secretary-Treasurer for inclusion in the permanent AdCom record.
 AdCom election ballot results shall be communicated to the President and the Secretary-Treasurer and, through these officers, reported to the AdCom as a rank ordered list without details on the number of votes.